 Configure a Palette for an Element in a Page (Rectangle, Button, Textblock, etc)

 Pre-defined Theme and Colors

-In Edit-Displays-Displays and under the .Net Client Settings, you will find an Initial Theme textbox.
-In this field, you can enter the name to whatever theme you want to be active for the project startup.
+In Edit-Displays-Displays and under the .NET Client settings, you will find an Initial Theme textbox.
+In this field, you can enter the name of whichever theme you want active for the project startup.

 To set the project to the default configuration, without a custom theme, you need to set the Client.Theme to an empty string (Client.Theme= ””) or create an empty theme table and assign it to the theme property.

 To set a theme for an element in the display, you need to open the Appearance configuration window located in the left panel toolbar, in Run-Dictionaries-Themes.

 At the top of the Appearance configuration window, you will find a field called Theme Color.
 To select the color you want, you can insert the item name or click on the button and browse through the available ones.

 For the most part, this theme color configuration window will be available for all elements that can have their colors changed.